kurnia-dev/vite-plugin-css-style-inject/README.md

-# Vite Plugin: Style Inject
+# Vite Plugin: CSS Style Inject

 A Vite plugin that **injects CSS dynamically into JavaScript** instead of generating separate CSS files, ensuring styles are always included within the final build output.